FREQUENTLY ASKED

-You will need to obtain a Veteran Status Verification Form (VSD-001), which will be issued by the County Veteran Service Officer.
-This form is not available from DMV.
-Bring the completed VSD-001 to an MVA field office.
-Bring in the application and make an appointment with a VSO here.
+To obtain a Veteran Status Verification Form (VSD-001), please contact your County Veterans Service Officer (VSO).
+This form is not available through the DMV.
+Once you have the completed VSD-001, bring it to an MVA field office.
+Schedule an appointment with a VSO here to get started.

 If you weren’t given a dental examination and treatment within 90 days of military discharge, you can apply for dental care.
 You must apply within 180 days after you leave the service.
 This time limit does not apply to veterans with dental disabilities resulting from combat wounds or service injuries.